tg-develop/RVC-Modern-GUI/README.md

 ## Installation

+> [!WARNING]
+> **Prerequisites**: Before installing this modern GUI client, ensure you have the [Voice Changer by deiteris](https://github.com/deiteris/voice-changer) installed and working properly.
+This GUI client is a frontend replacement and requires the Voice Changer backend to function.

 To use the modern GUI client as a replacement for the original interface:

 1. **Download the latest release:**